OfficialKrisHass/Copper-Engine/Documentation/MainPage.md

 # Copper-Engine Documentation
-This is the main documentation for the Copper-Engine project, this documentation is at the moment mainteined by Me (Kris) so it may not be the clearest and up to date documentation there is.
-If you want to help with writing the documentation, please reach out to me on discord (@chrishass).
+This is the documentation for the [Copper-Engine project](https://github.com/OfficialKrisHass/Copper-Engine), this documentation is maintainted by [OfficialKrisHass](https://github.com/OfficialKrisHass).
+The information may always be up-to-date, so contributions are very welcome.
+If you want to help with maintaining the documentation, please reach out to the main maintainer on discord (@chrishass)

 ## Structure
-This documentation is split into 2 parts, the guide part which serves as the guide for first time Copper-Engine users, talks through how to use and work with the engine, and some basic philosophy surrounding the project.
-And the API part, documenting every single part of the Copper Engine source code.
+This documentation is split into 2 parts.

+- [Guide](https://github.com/OfficialKrisHass/Copper-Engine/tree/dev/Documentation/Guide): The guide serves as a walkthrough/tutorial for first time Copper-Engine users.
+It goes from downloading the engine and editor, how to use and work with it, and the basic philosophy behind the Copper-Engine project.
+- [API](https://github.com/OfficialKrisHass/Copper-Engine/tree/dev/Documentation/API): The API reference serves as an in-depth explanation of every single part of the Copper-Engine source code.
+It describes how every single class and function works and how to use it.
+Later on, this API reference will be useful for the C++ scripting users as that will work directly with the Copper-Engine source code.